*All Orders 4/19-4/27 Will Ship 4/28*

 5. It’s Heart Healthy

-Like all fats, consumption in moderation is always recommended.
-However, the nutrients in olive oil make it a defense against deadly diseases such as cardiovascular and heart disease.
+Like all fats, moderation is always recommended.
+However, olive oil’s nutrients defend it against deadly diseases like cardiovascular disease.

-Cardiovascular and heart diseases are caused by many factors including lack of exercise, a poor diet, and smoking.
-Your diet is an important aspect of this because the food you eat contains fats that can either help prevent or speed up the progression of these diseases.
-When you consume foods high in saturated fats, this can cause plaque buildup.
+Many factors, including lack of exercise, a poor diet, and smoking, cause cardiovascular and heart diseases.
+Your diet is an essential aspect of this because your food contains fats that can help prevent or speed up the progression of these diseases.
+Consuming foods high in saturated fats can cause plaque buildup.

-Plaque buildup lowers the flow of blood to your body and can cause major problems down the line.
-Healthy fats like olive oil are good for your body and allow for proper nutrient absorption.
+Plaque buildup lowers blood flow to your body and can cause significant problems.
+Healthy fats like olive oil are suitable for your body and allow proper nutrient absorption.
 Olive oil doesn’t build up in your arteries the same way unhealthy saturated fats usually do.

-By converting to olive oil, you are providing your body with the healthy fats it needs to function.
+Converting to olive oil gives your body the healthy fats to function.
 You’re also lowering your chances of getting heart and cardiovascular diseases.

 6. You Could Reduce Your Chances of Experiencing a Stroke

 One of these causes can be a lack of blood flow to the brain.
-Sometimes fatty deposits in arteries can become unlodged and find their way into your brain.
+Sometimes fatty deposits in the arteries can become dislodged and find their way into your brain.
 These deposits can block blood vessels, causing a stroke.

 Strokes can also be caused by reduced blood flow in our blood vessels.
-This can cause a stroke when blood is unable to make its way through a vessel and clots.
-This clot, like fatty deposits, can also block vessels in the brain.
+This can happen when blood cannot reach a blood vessel and clots.
+Like fatty deposits, this clot can also block brain vessels.

 Monounsaturated fats assist in maintaining proper cardiovascular health.
 By providing our bodies with healthy fats like olive oil, we increase our chances of preventing a stroke.